Can Sniffer Dogs Smell Weed Vape Pens?

 Modern detection dog training programs can include substances like cannabis oils and vape liquids to ensure the dogs can identify these newer forms of cannabis.

-Methods to Conceal Drugs from Dogs
+Methods to Conceal Weed Vape Pens from Sniffer Dogs

 These methods, while not foolproof, aim to minimize scent leakage and mask odors effectively: